If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Charles Gibson is married to Arlene Gibson.
-His wife is an educator who recently retired as head of school at The Spence School in New York City.
-Charles and Arlene have two daughters, Jessica and Katherine.
-On March 14, 2006, Jessica gave birth to Gibson's first grandchild.
-Gibson has resided with his family in Summit, New Jersey.
-There is no information about his net worth.
+Charles Gibson is married to Arlene Gibson, an educator who most recently served as head of school at The Spence School in New York City before retiring.
+The couple has two daughters, Jessica and Katherine.
+On March 14, 2006, Jessica gave birth to Gibson’s first grandchild.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc